-- 1. Executive Summary: (Maximum 2 pages, 5 points): Provide a summary of the development of your design.
+- 1. Executive Summary: (Maximum 3 pages, 5 points): Provide a summary of the development of your design.
 This should be a narrative description highlighting the major areas in the development process for your final configuration and a broad description of the range of design alternatives investigated.
 Include an overview of the design tools used for each phase of the design development: conceptual design, preliminary design, and detailed design. - 2.
-Management Summary (Maximum 1 page, 5 points): Describe the architecture of the design team.
+Management Summary (Maximum 2 page, 5 points): Describe the architecture of the design team.
 Provide a list of design personnel and assignment areas.
 Document the management structures used for personnel assignments, schedule control, and configuration control.
-Include a (single) milestone chart showing planned and actual timing of major elements of the design process, including as a minimum the conceptual design stage, preliminary design stage, detailed design stage, and report preparation periods.

-- 3. Conceptual Design (Configuration Selection, Maximum 3 pages, 10 points): Document the alternative concepts investigated during the conceptual design stage.
+Include a (single) milestone chart showing planned and actual timing of major elements of the design process, including as a minimum the conceptual design stage, preliminary design stage, detailed design stage, and report preparation periods. - 3.
+Conceptual Design (Configuration Selection, Maximum 10 pages, 20 points): Document the alternative concepts investigated during the conceptual design stage.
 Detail the design parameters investigated, and why each was felt to be important.
-Describe the figures of merit (FOMs) used to screen competing concepts, and the mission feature each FOM was selected to support.
+Describe the figures of merit (FOM's) used to screen competing concepts, and the mission feature each FOM was selected to support.
+Include the value for Rated Aircraft Cost assigned to each concept during the FOM screening process.
 Describe the analytic methods used during the conceptual design stage, the expected accuracy and why each was selected for this design phase.
 Numerical data need not be extensive at this stage, but should include as a minimum a final ranking chart giving the quantitative value of each design for each FOM, the FOM importance factors or ranking, and an explanation of the features that produced the final configuration selection. - 4.
 Preliminary Design (Performance Estimation and Vehicle Sizing, Maximum 5 pages, 20 points): Document the design parameter and sizing trades investigated during the preliminary design stage.
 Detail the design parameters investigated, and why each was felt to be important.
-Describe the FOMs used and the mission or design feature each FOM supports.
+Describe the FOM's used and the mission or design feature each FOM supports.
 Describe the analytic methods used during the preliminary design stage, the expected accuracy and why each was selected for this design phase.
 Numerical data will be more extensive at this stage, and should include as a minimum configuration and sizing parameter values sufficient to justify the selection of the final value chosen for each of the major design and sizing parameters.
-Include a summary of the key features that distinguish the final configuration. - 5.
-Detail Design (Final Design, Drawings and Performance Predictions, Maximum 5 pages Plus Drawing Package, 20 points): Final performance data should be provided for the design, including take off performance, handling qualities and g load capability, range and endurance, and payload fraction.
+Include a summary of the key features that distinguish the final configuration.

+- 5. Detail Design (Final Design, Drawings and Performance Predictions, Maximum 10 pages Plus Drawing Package, 20 points): Final performance data should be provided for the design, including take off performance, handling qualities and g load capability, range and endurance, and payload fraction.
 Component selection and systems architecture should be included in this section.
-The Drawing Package must contain as a minimum a 3-view drawing of the design in sufficient detail to indicate aircraft size and configuration, primary structure component size and location, and location of propulsion and flight control system components.
-Special credit will be given for innovative configurations, manufacturing processes, and airframe cost reduction methods. - 6.
-Manufacturing Plan (Materials Selection and Fabrication Processes, Maximum 5 pages, 20 points): Document the process selected for manufacture of major components and assemblies of the final design.
-Detail the manufacturing processes investigated, and describe the FOMs used (including but not limited to: availability, required skill levels and cost) to screen competing concepts.
+The Drawing Package must contain as a minimum a 3-view drawing of the design in sufficient detail to indicate aircraft size and configuration, primary structure component size and location, and location of propulsion and flight control system components. - 6.
+Manufacturing Plan (Materials Selection and Fabrication Processes, Maximum 5 pages, 10 points): Document the process selected for manufacture of major components and assemblies of the final design.
+Detail the manufacturing processes investigated, and describe the FOM's used (including but not limited to: availability, required skill levels and cost) to screen competing concepts.
 Describe the analytic methods (cost, skill matrix, scheduling time lines) used to select the final set of manufacturing processes.
 Include a manufacturing milestone chart showing scheduled event timings.
-Special credit will be given for innovative configurations, manufacturing processes, and airframe cost reduction methods.